evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ## Computing the acceleration of the distance *r*

 We have set the initial conditions for the distance *r* and we know how it evolves from Equation 5.
-Now we can simply write this equation in our program as a function `calculateDistanceAcceleration` that computes the second time derivative of the angle distance *r* given the current state.
+Now we can simply write this equation in our program as a function `calculateDistanceAcceleration` that computes the second time derivative of the distance *r* given the current state.

 ```JavaScript
 function calculateDistanceAcceleration(state) {